microsoft/ComplianceUtility/Manuals/3.2.2/Manual-Win.md

 This .zip file is created by the option [RECORD PROBLEM](#record-problem).<br>

-The file contains the cached labels and policies from the following folder:<br>
+The file contains the cached policies from the following folder:<br>

 ```
 %LOCALAPPDATA%\Microsoft\Office\CLP